ameerhamzaut/frontend-assignment/README.md

-# Cloning and Running the Application in local
+# Cloning and Running the Application in local.

 Clone the project into local